ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

   - Energy Basics
 ---

-Calculating carbon savings seems like a simple calculation - **yet many professionals are getting it wrong**.
-I know because I was made this mistake in my previous job.
+Calculating carbon savings seems like a simple calculation - **yet many professionals are get it wrong**.
+I know because I made this mistake in my previous job.

 Accurate calculation of carbon savings is crucial in the fight against climate change.
-Knowing how much we save from a project can be compared to other projects such as renewable generation.
+Knowing how much carbon a project saves allows us to understand how effective (meausred in `$/tC`) a project is at saving carbon.

 So where are people going wrong?
 The key is to understand the difference between average and marginal carbon emissions.

 Average carbon emissions are calculated using the total carbon emissions and total amount of electricity generated.

 |Table 1 – Calculation of average carbon intensity for Base Case|